VlachosGroup/pMuTT/README.md

 1. Install the dependencies
 2. Download the repository to your local machine
 3. Add to parent folder to PYTHONPATH
-4. Run the tests by navigating to the [Thermochemistry/tests](https://github.com/VlachosGroup/Thermochemistry/tree/master/tests) folder and inputting the following command:
+4. Run the tests by navigating to the [tests directory](https://github.com/VlachosGroup/PyMuTT/tree/master/tests) in a command-line interface and inputting the following command:
 ```
 python -m unittest
 ```